mainmatter/mainmatter.com/blog/_posts/2018-05-17-elixir-til-vol-1-numbers-iex-and-pipes.md

 |> ...
 ```

-However, if you want to interact with the data you could write a one-arity lamdba and chuck it into your pipe when needed:
+However, if you want to interact with the data you could write a one-arity lambda and chuck it into your pipe when needed:

 ```elixir
 |> ...